bitwarden/help/_articles/security/administrative-data.md

 We encourage you to review our [Privacy Policy](https://bitwarden.com/privacy){:target="\_blank"} for more information.
 {% endcallout %}

-These data include:

-- Your Name (*Only if provided during account creation*).
+Bitwarden **does not log user activity or access information such as IP addresses, authentication, access, or use**.
+Information related to user activity is only available for Teams or Enterprise Organizations via [Event Logs]({{site.baseurl}}/article/event-logs).
+As described above, Bitwarden uses some data to provide the Bitwarden Service to you, including:

+#### Personal Information

-- Your Email Address (used for Email Verification, Account Administration, and communication between you and Bitwarden).
+- Account Email Address (used for Email Verification, Account Administration, and communication between you and Bitwarden).
+  - Whether email address is verified.
+- Name (*Only if provided during account creation*).
 - A **Bitwarden-generated** device-specific GUID (sometimes referred to as a *Device ID*, and used to alert you when a new device logs into your Vault.)

-For Organizations, these data also include:
+#### Billing / Subscription

+- Premium subscription status and renewal date.
-- Equivalent Domains
+- Billing history.
+- Last 4 digits of payment method on file, type of card, and expiration date.
+  - Any existing account credit.

+#### Organization Information

-- Organization Name
+- Organization Name.
-- Organization Business Name
+  - Organization Business Name (when applicable).
+- Organization type and plan information, including:
+  - Features available to the Organization.
+  - Renewal cadence.
+  - Number of seats.
 - Organization Billing Email Address
-- Collection External IDs
-- Group Names and External IDs
+- Email Addresses of Organization Owners and Admins.